tonyhffong/TermWin.jl/README.md

 ```

 To use a widget for non-blocking use, you need a container widget that is
 actually blocking and put it inside the container.
+See the function viewer for
+an example of mixing in a data entry field.

 ## Focus and keystroke traffic logic
 When a widget has the focus, it has first dip in interpreting any user